 However, Dooyeweerd's discussion of the economic aspect is not deep, and is aligned with only one view from the field; see Critique below.

-We experience the economic aspect intuitively as managing limited resources frugally.
-'Eco', meaning 'household' (Greek), implies sustainable viability within limits.
+'Eco', meaning 'household' (Greek), implying sustainable viability within limits.
 Resources can be of any type (here, words).
-Limits imply value.
+Limits increase value.
+But the economic aspect extends beyond the Greek word, and so there is value even if resource does not seem limited.
 Outwith the household, value is usually symbolised quantitatively by currency.

 If, in that country, there is injustice such that the rich will cream off the money that pours in, then the whole economy will falter.
 If that country is denied proper prices for its exports then it its economy will be increasingly centred on producing drugs etc. Even if we argue that an economy based on drugs, or one that involves only the rich, can be a sound economy, we find that argument is thin.
 Because it is not sustainable, even if its financial mechanisms seem to be working for a short time.
 We can see that a sound economy requires at least a sound functioning in the juridical aspect.